What Is the IRS Form 4562?

 When you use TurboTax to do your taxes, we’ll ask questions about your business and help you determine which assets you can depreciate, and how much you can deduct for each.
 We’ll also fill in all the right forms for you.
 Better still, when you use TurboTax every year, we’ll keep track of all the assets you’ve already been depreciating, so you can accurately track and report multi-year depreciation.

 With TurboTax Live Business, get unlimited expert help while you do your taxes, or let a tax expert file completely for you, start to finish.
-Get direct access to small business tax experts who are up to date with the latest federal, state and local taxes.
-Small business owners get access to unlimited, year-round advice and answers at no extra cost, maximize credits and deductions, and a 100% Accurate, Expert Approved guarantee.
+Our small business tax experts are always up to date with the latest tax laws and will ensure you get every credit and deduction possible, so you can put more money back into your business.
+Small business owners get access to unlimited, year-round advice and answers at no extra cost and a 100% Accurate, Expert Approved guarantee.